Tserith/Mage/README.md

 # Minimal Agnostic General Executable

-The purpose of this project is to experiment with topics related to compilation rather than to create a product with practical use cases.
-Thus, none of these tools will safely parse malformed files.
+The purpose of this project is to experiment with topics related to compilation rather than create a product with practical use cases.
+Thus, these tools will not safely parse malformed files.
 Do not use these tools on files you did not compile yourself.

 ![](img/example.PNG)